-Timezones are a confusing topic when it comes to a global marketplace like Amazon.
+Timezones are a confusing topic for a global marketplace like Amazon.
 For example, a customer in New York places an order on March 11, 2021, at 1 AM (EST), but it is March 10, 2021, at 10 PM (PST) @ Amazon HQ in Seattle.
-What when did the order occur?
+When did the order occur?
 March 11th or March 10th?

-Another wrinkle is that Amazon defaults to using a standard called Coordinated Universal Time (UTC) in its systems.
-In our example above the timestamp of the order would be March 11th, 2021 at 8 AM!
+Another wrinkle is that Amazon Selling Partner API and Amazon Advertising API default to using a Coordinated Universal Time (UTC) standard in their systems.
+In our example above, the timestamp of the order would be March 11th, 2021, at 8 AM!

 Seller Central User and Amazon Advertising Interface

-So where does a chunk of the confusion arise?
+So, where does a chunk of the confusion arise?
 Amazon Seller Central.
-The Seller Central interface displays information in the Pacific timezone (PST).
+The Seller Central interface displays information in Pacific timezone (PST).
 However, Amazon stores information in its systems using UTC.

-“Amazon Marketplace Web Service (Amazon MWS) formats date- and time-related data similar to the RFC 3339 standard, which defines a subset profile of ISO 8601 for use in Internet protocols and standards.
-This section will clarify just how you should format and use date and time data in Amazon MWS.”
+“Amazon formats date and time-related data similar to the RFC 3339 standard, which defines a subset profile of ISO 8601 for use in Internet protocols and standards.
+This section will clarify how you should format and use date and time data in Amazon”

 Why does Amazon use UTC?

-UTC’s use avoids local, regional, or national variations for timezones, including daylight savings time (DST).
-This is why conversion of a timestamp should always occur when it is displayed.
+UTC’s use avoids local, regional, or national variations for time zones, including daylight savings time (DST).
+This is why the conversion of a timestamp should always occur when displayed.
 For Seller Central, they convert UTC to display it as PST.

-Most data analytics tools like Tableau, Looker, DataStudio, Quicksight…allow you to convert a timestamp from UTC to EST, PST, or whatever your preference may be.
+Most data analytics tools like Tableau, Looker, DataStudio, and Quicksight…allow you to convert a timestamp from UTC to EST, PST, or whatever your preference.

 How timezones impact your understanding of the data

-As we discussed you will observe time shifts in Amazon user interfaces for North America, Europe, and the Far East Regions because they choose to display a timestamp in a specific timezone.
-However, regardless of how Amazon (or you) decide to display the data, it does not change the fact the system timestamp is always UTC.
+As discussed, you will observe time shifts in Amazon user interfaces for North America, Europe, and the Far East Regions because they choose to display a timestamp in a specific timezone.
+However, regardless of how Amazon (or you) decide to display the data, it does not change the system timestamp is always UTC.

 Let’s say you have a transaction with an order date of